nipil/arduino_spindle_encoder/README.md

   - because 1 rotation = 4 * number of pulse per revolution = events
   - to chose your encoder PPR, check `desired_RPM * PPR < 1 500 000`

+# Error codes

+  - `E003`, `E006`, `E009`, `E012`, or any error cumulated error from `1` to `15`
+    - Cause : this meands a quadrature encoder error because steps were missed
+    - Problem : rotation speed was too high, in DEGREE or RAW mode
+    - Solutions
+      - clear the error by pressing the button (returns to RPM mode)
+      - remember to switch to RPM mode *before* starting spindle motor !

 # Components

 For this project, you will need :